clinical-nlp/clinical-nlp.github.io/2023/call-for-papers.md

 Submissions may have a maximum length of eight (8) pages for long papers and four (4) pages for short papers and shared task participant papers, with unlimited pages for references and appendices.
 All submissions must be made through [OpenReview](https://openreview.net/) and follow [ACL formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html).

 The OpenReview submission site can be found here: [OpenReview-ClinicalNLP](https://openreview.net/group?id=aclweb.org/ACL/2023/Workshop/Clinical_NLP)

-We encourage submissions of papers submitted but not accepted by [EACL 2023](https://2023.eacl.org/), [ACL 2023](https://2023.aclweb.org/), or [ACL Rolling Review](https://aclrollingreview.org/), as long as the topics are relevant to Clinical NLP.
+We encourage submissions of papers submitted to but not accepted by [EACL 2023](https://2023.eacl.org/), [ACL 2023](https://2023.aclweb.org/), or [ACL Rolling Review](https://aclrollingreview.org/), as long as the topics are relevant to Clinical NLP.

-### Important Dates
+## Important Dates

 All deadlines are 11:59PM UTC-12:00 ([anywhere on Earth](https://www.timeanddate.com/time/zones/aoe))